I love discovering and sharing simple recipes that you can make at home. They make for a healthier option than store-bought products.

 I've been making peanut butter at home for quite a while now.
 It's incredibly easy and the end result is so delicious that you'll never turn to store-bought peanut butter ever again!
 So many peanut butter tutorials have cropped up online, but here's my version to guide you through making peanut butter, even if you've never made it before.

 After making my first batch of peanut butter, the taste of store-bought peanut pales by a million times in comparison.
-Homemade peanut butter tastes so rich, fresh, aromatic and just plain awesome!
+Homemade peanut butter tastes so rich, fresh, aromatic, and just plain awesome!
 So that's reason #1 to make your own peanut butter at home: the rich, creamy, superior quality of homemade peanut butter.

 You won't believe how many extra additives are found in store-bought peanut butter.
 All those nasty extra ingredients alone are a great incentive to stop buying store-bought peanut butter.
 Making peanut butter at home guarantees that you know exactly what contents are in it.
-A look at the image on the right will show you the shocking ingredients in peanut butter.

 The Dangers of Harmful Ingredients in Peanut Butter